-PSY 245 Psychological Research
+PIA 245 Psychological Research 4 credits

 An application of research methods in the exploration of traditional experimental topics.
 A major objective is the acquisition of skills in the design, execution, analysis, and reporting of experiments with human subjects.
 This course is the summer school offering of a basic course in human experimental psychology.